A fiction writer from Omaha, Nebraska, I report a civil law and politics beat and teach creative writing at the University of Nebraska at Omaha.

 My short stories have appeared in Best New American Voices, New Stories from the Midwest, Boulevard (as the winner of their Short Fiction Prize for Emerging Writers), The Kenyon Review, The Southern Review, The Cincinnati Review, Confrontation, and Five Chapters, among others.
 In February 2015, my chapbook On the River, Down Where They Found Willy Brown was published by Edition Solitude.

-I’ve been awarded scholarships from Akademie Schloss Solitude, Wesleyan Writers Conference, Key West Literary Seminar (thrice, including as winner of the Marianne Russo Award), Port Townsend Writers Conference, and earned an MFA in Creative Writing as a fellow at Creighton University.
-I served a residency at the Kimmel Harding Center for the Arts and received Special Mention in the Pushcart Prize anthology.
-My book reviews have been featured in Prairie Schooner, The Iowa Review Online, Kenyon Review Online, Pleiades, and on The Millions.
+I’ve been awarded scholarships from Wesleyan Writers Conference, Key West Literary Seminar (thrice, including as winner of the Marianne Russo Award), Port Townsend Writers Conference, and earned an MFA in Creative Writing as a fellow at Creighton University.
+In the summer of 2014, I was a fellow at Akademie Schloss Solitude in Stuttgart, Germany, where I lived on the grounds of a 248 year-old Baroque palace.
+An avid traveler, I’ve recently been to Portugal, Italy, France, Austria, El Salvador, Israel, and Jordan, in addition to my time in Germany.

 In-progress versions of my novel, Kings of Broken Things, have won the Tarcher/Penguin Top Artist Writing Contest and was the basis for my being awarded a fellowship to Akademie Schloss Solitude in Stuttgart, Germany.
 Excerpts from the novel have appeared in Boulevard, Four Quarters, and Artful Dodge, and won an AWP Intro Journals Project Award in 2015.